milesj/boost/docs/plugin.md

 }
 ```

-### Packages
+### Modules

-Typically plugins are represented as an NPM package for easy consumption.
-This pattern is first
+Typically plugins are represented as an NPM package or file module for easy consumption.
+This
-class in Boost, but there are specific requirements to be followed.
-The 1st is that all plugin
+pattern is first class in Boost, but there are specific requirements to be followed.
+The 1st is that
-packages _must_ return a factory function from the default index import.
-Using a factory function
+all plugin modules _must_ return a factory function from the default index import.
+Using a factory
-provides the following benefits:
+function provides the following benefits:

 - The return value of the factory may change without breaking the import contract.
 - Option objects are passed to the factory, which allows implementors to handle it however they
   please.
 - Runtime and boostrap based logic is encapsulated within the function.
 - Multiple instances can be created from a single imported package.
+- Asynchronous aware and compatible.

 Using our renderer examples, we would have the following factories.
+One sync and the other async.

 ```ts
 // Object based plugin